LAION-AI/Open-Assistant/docs/docs/intro.md

 You should join the
 [Open Assistant discord server](https://ykilcher.com/open-assistant-discord) and/or comment on Github issues before making any major changes.
-Most dev communcations take place on the Discord server.
+Most dev communications take place on the Discord server.
 There are four main areas that you can work on:

 1. Ranking, labelling and making responses in